elliottcoops/elliottcoops/README.md

 ### 🧪 Currently Working On
 Building a stable diffusion model with U-Net from scratch to generate cartoon-style human faces, trained on a stylised dataset for creative AI applications.

+### 🎯 Current goals

+- Secure a 2026 graduate job in fintech
+- Contribute to Zipline-live open-source project
+- Learn C++

 ### 📈 GitHub Overview

 <table align="center">